 Despite all the studios and chain restaurants out here, Burbank is basically still a small town filled with plenty of weird little restaurants.
 One of those weird spots is Chili John’s.
 This diner on Burbank Blvd. has a mountain mural on the walls, a chatty crowd of people who live nearby, and pretty fantastic chili.
 There are a bunch of different types, but we like the hot spice-level original beef one that’s served on rice and beans with plenty of sour cream and a drizzle of apple cider vinegar on top.
 Just save room for lemon cream pie for dessert.

 Chained Rabbit looks like most dive bars.
-There’s no sign outside, and the interior is dark with plenty of barstools, a few booths, and way better-than-average bar food.
-This is a place where a quick after-work drink quickly turns into a night out, especially once the group realizes that Happy Hour runs from 4 to 7pm and involves $6 cocktails.
+There’s no sign outside, and the interior is dark with plenty of barstools, a few booths, and better-than-average bar food.
+This is a place where a quick after-work drink quickly turns into a night out, especially once the group realizes that Happy Hour runs from 4-7pm and involves both food and drink specials.
 If you stay for food, the shrimp tostadas and fried chicken sandwich are fantastic, and you’ll want an order of the twice-fried fries.

-We could frankly write a three-book mini-series about this 57 year-old diner, but all we have is this one paragraph, so here we go.
+We could frankly write a three-book mini-series about this 63-year-old diner, but all we have is this one paragraph, so here we go.
 You don’t come to Tallyrand for the food.
 You come to gawk at the people inside.
-Each and every one is basically a living Hollywood time capsule and you should know right now, you’ll never be as cool as them.
-These people tried email once in the ’90s and hated it, have all slept with Cloris Leachman, and are four cocktails ahead of you and judging you for it.
+Each and every one is basically a living Hollywood time capsule, and you should know right now you’ll never be as cool as them.
+These people tried email once in the ’90s and hated it and are four cocktails ahead of you and judging you for it.
 Welcome to the best show in town.

 Despite having a footprint only slightly larger than one of those cigarette/newspaper shacks in Hollywood you wonder who pays rent on, Cottage Corner has a very big secret.
 And it’s not a well-kept one.
 CC has a breakfast burrito that rivals the best of LA.
-You’ve been warned - it’s only served until 11am and the 10:30 am rush is real because that’s when everyone who lives around the corner decides to show up.
+It’s only served until 11am and the 10:30 am rush is real because that’s when everyone who lives around the corner decides to show up.

 Pastrami, pastrami, and more pastrami.
 King’s Deli took over Cafe Magazzino’s original space in the shadows of the Warner Brothers lot and gained an overnight following for cranking out incredible New York-style deli sandwiches and house-made pastrami.
 There’s also an espresso bar that smartly caters to the enraged studio execs in need of a seventh wind.